 Understand the compliance standards for your type of business by researching your obligations on Business.govt.nz.
 You can then contact relevant agencies and industry bodies who can help guide you through the process.

 Starting a new business is an exciting venture, but without the right foundation it can be full of potential risks.
 Before you take the plunge and get your idea off the ground, there are a number of things you can do that will safeguard your investment in the future.

 No matter what kind of business you’re considering, you first need to test whether your idea is feasible.

 Following our 9-step process will help you look at key areas in detail, so you have the complete picture and a strategy for success.

-Would you like to be guided through the 9-step process, by one of our experienced business partners?
-Have a coffee with one of them today, to assess your business idea.
+Would you like to be guided through the 9-step process, by one of our experienced Business Partners?
+Get in touch today and let's arrange a time to assess your business idea.